 Part of the Anglican Communion

 Our church is one of thirty six Church of England churches in the Archdeaconry of North-West Europe.
 The Archdeacon is Ven.
-Paul Vrolijk, based in Brussels, and the Area Dean for Belgium and Luxembourg is Revd.
+Sam van Leer, based in the Netherlands, and the Area Dean for Belgium and Luxembourg is Revd.
 Stephen Murray based in Ghent.

 In Luxembourg since 1956